UPDATED: 12/02/2020 with new photos! Click the link to scroll to the bottom.

 Not only does this shampoo give you loads of suds, it removes knots and hydrates!
 I could run my fingers through my curls during and after my hair cleanse.

-The Hydrating Cream Hairbath is best for thick, coarse and curly hair.
+For this reason, the Hydrating Cream Hairbath is best for thick, coarse and curly hair.
 It smells like vanilla and sage.

 Step 2: Condition curls with Innersense Organic Beauty Hydrating Cream Conditioner.

-The Hydrating Cream Conditioner was applied to my entire head, from my scalp all the way to my roots.
+Second, the Hydrating Cream Conditioner was applied to my entire head, from my scalp all the way to my roots.
 Normally, I prefer to work conditioner on the lower half of my hair.
 However, Cathy said this was not a hard and fast curl rule to follow.

 Step 3: Apply Innersense Organic Beauty Quiet Calm Curl Control via praying hands and Raking.